-->

 Market Dynamics

-Driver: Rising Millennial Demand Driven By Social-Media Visibility And Accessible Financing
+Driver: Rising Millennial Demand Driven By Social Media Visibility and Accessible Financing

 Trend: Female Long-Hair FUE Procedures Expanding Rapidly Across Asian Urban Clinics